-- 1. The AAUP and the Administration recognize the Board of Trustees as the final institutional authority of the College and further recognize the rights vested in the Board of Trustees as described in the Ohio Revised Code and in Article 5 of this agreement, except as otherwise modified in this Agreement. - 2.
+- 1. The AAUP and the Administration recognize the Board of Trustees as the final institutional authority of the College and further recognize the rights vested in the Board of Trustees as described in the Ohio Revised Code and in Article 5 of this Agreement, except as otherwise modified in this Agreement. - 2.
 While the Board of Trustees retains the right of ultimate authority, the parties recognize the role of the President, the Vice Presidents, the Deans, and the other administrators in conducting the administration of the College, and the role of the faculty in academic matters. - B. Role of the Faculty in the Academic Administration of the College - 1.
 The Administration and the AAUP value the significant contributions the Faculty make to the College, and recognize that the Faculty has significant day-to-day responsibility for making recommendations on fundamental academic matters, including, but not limited to, curriculum, academic advising, subject matter and methods of instruction, admission and graduation requirements, establishment of appropriate class size, research, coordination, faculty status, and those aspects of student life which relate to the educational process.
 On such matters, final decisions are the responsibility of the Board of Trustees, which authority it has delegated to the President and the Administration.
-Should the Administration's decision be contrary to the faculty recommendation, the reasons for the decision, as well as the reasons for rejecting the faculty recommendation, will be communicated in writing. - 2.
-The Administration and the AAUP recognize the Faculty Senate as the primary means through which the Faculty makes known its recommendations on those academic matters for which it has significant responsibility. - a.
+Should the Administration's decision be contrary to the Faculty recommendation, the reasons for the decision, as well as the reasons for rejecting the Faculty recommendation, will be communicated in writing. - 2.
+The Administration and the AAUP recognize the Faculty Senate as the primary means through which the Faculty makes known its recommendations on those academic matters for which it has significant responsibility.
+The parties acknowledge that the Faculty Senate continues to represent faculty in AAUP-2, as has been the tradition and custom. - a.
 The Faculty Senate shall establish appropriate standing committees and ad hoc committees to make known its recommendations regarding those academic matters for which it has significant responsibility.
-Current standing committees include the Academic Policies and Curriculum Committee (APCC), the Tenure Committee, the Cooperative Education Committee, the Academic Technology Committee, the Sabbatical Review Board, the Scholarship/Honors Committee, and the Professional Development Committee.
-The College President may appoint appropriate administrators and staff members to such committees as long as the number of administrators and staff members does not exceed one-third of the number of members of the committee.
-The program chairs and/or department chairs and general faculty of the academic divisions may, in cooperation with divisional academic administration, establish such agencies or committees as may be necessary for appropriate faculty participation in the government of the academic divisions.